REP-Julian/sololearn-ai-companion/README.md

 ---

-### 2️⃣ Mistral AI API Key (Codestral) — *Free (1,000,000 Tokens/Month)*
+### 2️⃣ Mistral AI API Key (Codestral)
-Mistral AI provides 1M free tokens/month to access Codestral 2501, the flagship code specialist model.
+Mistral AI provides access to Codestral, the flagship code specialist model.

 1. Go to the [Mistral AI Console](https://console.mistral.ai/).
 2. Sign in or create an account.